Thinking about haircuts post-lockdown? We asked India’s top men’s hairstyling experts on new trends and pointers to take note of.

 Are haircuts at home a good idea?

 “Always aim for even hair length when using a buzzer.
 From your attachment set, choose a clipper ranging from O-4.
 These are great to achieve the desired length, and you could even try a lower length on your sides and your temple.
 It is also a great time to experiment and match your stubble and beard with your buzz cut too.
 Although I would not recommend trying to cut your hair at home with a scissor, one needs to be careful while attempting a haircut on their own.
-Without the right skill, there’s a good chance it will end up in a disaster,” stated Audrey D’Souza, head of styling at TIGI India.
+Without the right skill, there’s a good chance it will end up in a disaster,” stated Audrey D’Souza, Hair Lead Educator at Lakmé Salon.

 All images: Courtesy Getty